credativ/plutono/docs/sources/administration/configuration.md

 ### data

-Path to where Grafana stores the sqlite3 database (if used), file-based sessions (if used), and other data.
+Path to where Plutono stores the sqlite3 database (if used), file-based sessions (if used), and other data.
 This path is usually specified via command line in the init.d script or the systemd service file.

-**macOS:** The default SQLite database is located at `/usr/local/var/lib/grafana`
+**macOS:** The default SQLite database is located at `/usr/local/var/lib/plutono`

 ### temp_data_lifetime